Technology-enhanced Learning

 The most commonly used systems are described below:

-The Hub provides a set of educational tools to facilitate learning, communication, collaboration and assessment often called a Virtual Learning Environment (VLE).
-You can use the Hub to complement face to face learning, for instance by uploading additional resources such as videos, or by setting formative assessment exercises.
-The Hub can be very important for supporting students who are based at a distance or studying part-time.
+QMU's virtual learning environment (VLE) provides a set of educational tools to facilitate learning, communication, collaboration and assessment.
+You can use the VLE to complement face to face learning, for instance by uploading additional resources such as videos, or by setting formative assessment exercises.
+The VLE can be very important for supporting students who are based at a distance or studying part-time.

-At QMU we utilise Blackboard Learn 9.1, customised with specific building blocks to help tutors with structuring content that augments the teaching and learning of their programmes.
-Ordinarily each programme module will have its own Hub area which the Partner’s Module Coordinator manages with their teaching team.
+At QMU we utilise Canvas, customised with specific building blocks to help tutors with structuring content that augments the teaching and learning of their programmes.
+Ordinarily each programme module will have its own area which the Partner’s Module Coordinator manages with their teaching team.
 Technical support and staff development is provided by the Technology Enhanced Learning team.

-Within a Hub module area, there are a number of tools available for tutors:
+Within a module area, there are a number of tools available for tutors:

 • Announcements